NikolasEnt/AI-project-template/README.md

 ## Pre-commit hooks

-The project provides some basic pre-commit hooks, helping with code formatting and linting before committing.
+The project provides some basic pre-commit hooks, helping with code linting before committing.
 It is just a helper, but even without this feature, it is important to ensure that the final code is formatted correctly, follows PEP8, and adheres to the development [Style Guide](GUIDE.md).

 To install pre-commit hooks, run in the project home directory:
 ```bash